FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 on any current Relevant Bound larger than that Trial Load, namely by becoming a new Upper Bound.

-This also applies when that trial happens before that bound could have become current.
+This also applies when that Trial Load is used before a specific bound could have become a current Relevant Bound.

-This means if your SUT (or your Traffic Generator) needs a warmup, be sure to warm it up before starting the Search.
+Moreover, this also means that if the SUT tested (or the Traffic Generator used) needs a warm-up, it should be warmed up before starting the Search.

-Also, for MLRsearch implementation, it means it is better to measure at smaller loads first, so bounds found earlier are less likely to get invalidated later.
+Furthermore, for MLRsearch implementation, it means it is better to measure at smaller Loads first, so bounds found earlier are less likely to get invalidated later.

 ## Exceed Ratio and Multiple Trials